-This report contains important information about your drinking water, if you do not understand it, please have someone translate it for you.
+This report contains important information about your drinking water.
+If you do not understand it, please have someone translate it for you.
+Este informe contiene información importante sobre su agua potable si no comprendes por favor, pídale a alguien que la traduzca para usted.